WhiteR9se/Kerbase/README.md

 # Kerbase
-A custom database made from scratch in C++
+A custom redis database server made from scratch in C++